 5. Stretch And Massage The Muscles

-You shouldn’t underestimate the power of doing some light stretching and massaging with a foam roller once you complete your leg day.
+You shouldn’t underestimate the power of doing some light foam roller massages and stretching your legs with a resistant band once you complete your workout.

 I would also suggest you do this the following day after you complete your cardio routine.
 Studies have shown that you can reduce peak soreness in your muscle mass by massaging the areas .